RBLXUtils/FastSignal/README.md

 # `Signal`

-`Signal` (previously *FastSignal*) is focused around being a in-between of speed, flexibility, and ease of use.
+`Signal` (previously *FastSignal*) is focused around being a in-between flexibility, ease of use, and being similar to Roblox's internal API with it's own touch.

-It is used on a lot of LucasMZReal's projects, especially modules.